taichi-dev/voxel-challenge/README.md

 pip3 install pip --upgrade
 ```

-Assume you have a Python 3 environment properly, you can simply run:
+Assume you have a Python 3 environment, you can simply run:

 ```bash
 pip3 install -r requirements.txt